rook/rook/Documentation/monitoring.md

 ## Prometheus Instances

-With the Prometheus operator running, we can create a service monitor that will watch the Rook cluster and collect metrics regularly.
+With the Prometheus operator running, we can create a service monitor that will watch the Ceph cluster and collect metrics regularly.
 From the root of your locally cloned Rook repo, go the monitoring directory:
 ```bash
 cd cluster/examples/kubernetes/monitoring